mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

 ## Improvements
-- The app deployed on AKS cab be secured with a SSL certificate
+- The app deployed on AKS can be secured with a SSL certificate
 - Modern tools like terraform can be used to deploy the azure platform
 - Key vault feature can be used to store keys
 - VNET and SUBNET can be further secured using NSG and firewalls